joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 |         4 | Sarah |     Smith |      f |  19910317 |
 |         5 |  Jane | Fredricks |      f |  19920731 |
 |         6 |  Alex |     Young |      f |  19920731 |

-PUT A NOTE ABOUT HOW DATES ARE STORED HERE.

 Suppose we wanted to compute, for example, all the people with a given last name.
 The query is straightforward: